AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/reports.md

 You can use the above mentioned report types to generate reports of 300+ variations.

-Report Name&nbsp;Type a title for your report.
+Report Name Type a title for your report.

-**Primary Y-axis**&nbsp;Choose the&nbsp;first/primary criteria for your report from the drop-down options.
-For some of the selected criteria, you have an option to choose one or multiple states from the adjacent&nbsp;States&nbsp;drop-down box.&nbsp;For example, for a course enrollment statistics primary criterion, the states can be completed, incomplete, enrolled, and so on.
+**Primary Y-axis** Choose the first/primary criteria for your report from the drop-down options.
+For some of the selected criteria, you have an option to choose one or multiple states from the adjacent States drop-down box.
+For example, for a course enrollment statistics primary criterion, the states can be completed, incomplete, enrolled, and so on.
 Primary range data is represented in the form of bar graphs in the report.

-**Secondary Y-axis**&nbsp;Choose the secondary Y-axis criteria/range for your report from the drop-down options.
-For example, in learning program enrollment option, choose one or multiple states from the adjacent&nbsp;States&nbsp;drop-down.
+**Secondary Y-axis** Choose the secondary Y-axis criteria/range for your report from the drop-down options.
+For example, in learning program enrollment option, choose one or multiple states from the adjacent States drop-down.
 Secondary range data is represented in the form of line graphs.

-**X-axis**&nbsp;Choose the appropriate x-axis criteria for your report from the drop-down options.
+**X-axis** Choose the appropriate x-axis criteria for your report from the drop-down options.
 If x-axis is chosen as date, then an option to group your x-axis criterion by day, month, quarter, and year is available.

-**Date**&nbsp;Choose the appropriate option from the drop-down.
+**Date** Choose the appropriate option from the drop-down.
 Options: last one month, quarter, year, QTD (last 90 days), YTD (last 365 days), and the date range.
 If you choose date range, provide From and To date as follows:

-**From**&nbsp;Choose the starting date from which you would like to see the report.
+**From** Choose the starting date from which you would like to see the report.

-**To**&nbsp;Choose the end date for your report.
+**To** Choose the end date for your report.

 ## Filters {#filters}

 Filters appear in Add report dialog at the bottom based on types of reports you have chosen.
-Some of the prominent filters are mentioned below.&nbsp;
+Some of the prominent filters are mentioned below.

 **Manager** You can choose any one of the managers based on hierarchy.
 For some managers, there can be subordinate managers and multiple employees reporting to each subordinate manager.

 **Profile** Choose the designation of your employee.
 It would help in viewing reports of employees based on their profile/designation.
 For example, computer scientist, engineer, and so on.

 **User Group** Choose the user group based on which you want to filter the reports.
-Captivate Prime fetches the user groups defined for your account from Users feature.&nbsp;
+Captivate Prime fetches the user groups defined for your account from Users feature.

 **Course **You can filter your report based on any course by choosing them from the drop-down.

 ![](assets/sample-report-admin.png)

-**Note**
+>[!NOTE]
+>
-Above the legend for the graph, you can view a zoom box.
+>Above the legend for the graph, you can view a zoom box.
 You can move cursor over it, click, and drag the crossbar over any part of the zoom box area you want to zoom in.

 You can view the secondary y-axis values in the form of a line across the graph bars.
 For example, in the above sample, you can see the values for Effectiveness in gray line across the graph.